Are you just getting started with a kitchen remodel? This can be a daunting task and can be kind of overwhelming if you’ve never done it before.

 step 1 – get inspired

-It’s important to have a look you really like before you begin.
-You might not like every aspect of your kitchen inspiration photo, but find an image or two (not 50) that represents the look you want to have in the end.
+It’s important to know your design style before you begin.
+You might not like every aspect of your kitchen inspiration photo, but find an image or two (not 50) that represent how you want your new space to look in the end.
 This is ours from IKEA.

 Step 2 – Measure your kitchen area

-Any remodeling project can’t begin until you know exactly the space that you have to work with.
+A remodeling project can’t begin until you know exactly the space that you have to work with.
 When you measure be sure to be exact and measure everything.
-Measure width of each appliance.
+Measure the width of each appliance.
 Measure your windows and door openings.
 As a general rule, measuring more is better.

 I like to sketch it out so I can have it to refer back to when I’m out shopping.
 Here’s an example of my sketch.

 Step 3 – Prioritize Your Wants List

 Unfortunately most of us have a budget that we are trying to stay within.
 When we get started planning our new kitchen we tend to have a wish list that may include more than our realistic budget will allow.
 It’s a good idea to write these down on a piece of paper and then prioritize them so you can make sure the things that you REALLY want are in the budget.